 Fortinet Cloud Services Hub leverages the newly announced AWS Transit Gateway service, to enable and improve several important use cases:

-2) Hybrid Cloud (multiple VPCs and multiple remote sites with Auto Scaling and ECMP) – In a typical hybrid cloud deployment, a large volume of data is continuously transferred between multiple remote branches, the corporate data center, as well as application VPCs.
+In a typical hybrid cloud deployment, a large volume of data is continuously transferred between multiple remote branches, the corporate data center, as well as application VPCs.
 The Fortinet Cloud Services Hub essentially creates a central hub VPC in the cloud to facilitate interconnectivity and traffic inspection.
-While application VPCs attach directly to the Transit Gateway, physical data center and remote branch locations can connect to FortiGate NGFW in this central hub using ECMP in a scalable fashion.
-Additionally, this deployment model gives customers more flexibility in that they do not need to change their overall network design nor their internal teams’ responsibilities.
+While application VPCs attach directly to the Transit Gateway, physical data centers and remote branch locations can connect to FortiGate NGFW in this central hub using ECMP in a scalable fashion.
+Additionally, this deployment model gives customers more flexibility in that they do not need to change their overall network design or their internal teams’ responsibilities.

-3) East-West traffic inspection – As zero trust security deployment strategies are being adopted by large and small enterprises, the ability to inspect all traffic is of critical importance.
+As zero-trust security deployment strategies are being adopted by large and small enterprises, the ability to inspect all traffic is of critical importance.
 Recent studies show that the vast majority of multi-cloud traffic travels East-West across the environment.
 Fortinet Cloud Services Hub supports a deployment model where all traffic is inspected to stop the lateral propagation of threats within an organization’s environment.
 This can be achieved in two different ways: